f5devcentral/f5-automation-labs/docs/class1/bigipbasics.rst

 A lot of the manual configuration and scripting steps that are required with NGINX are supported more easily through various config parameters and profiles in BIG-IP.
-By leveraging the control-plane programmability features this class covers you can acheive full automation of your services with the BIG-IP platform.
+By leveraging the control-plane programmability features this class covers you can achieve full automation of your services with the BIG-IP platform.

-F5 BIG-IP is designed to be a full proxy by defaulft.
+F5 BIG-IP is designed to be a full proxy by default.
 In most cases there is no need to tune TCP & HTTP buffering like you would on NGINX (i.e. using ``proxy_buffering``).
 This is because the default settings have been optimized and can adapt to most situations.